Provision of health services

 Information on the procedures and restrictions for providing and receiving health services

-There are conditions in the procedures for providing and receiving services that must be observed by medical treatment institutions, physicians, and patients.
+There are conditions in the health care procedures for providing and receiving services that must be observed by medical treatment institutions, physicians, and patients.

 For medical institutions